jessekrubin/ry/README.md

 ## Highlights

 - **Async-first HTTP client** Built on `reqwest`, with a `fetch`-like API.
-  Supports streaming, zero-copy IO via the buffer protocol, timeouts, retries, and native JSON parsing via `jiter`.
+  Supports streaming, zero-copy IO via the buffer protocol, timeouts, redirect-following, and native JSON parsing via `jiter`.

 - **Async file I/O** Built on `tokio`, with an `AsyncFile` API similar to `aiofiles` and `anyio`'s async-file api.
 Supports buffered reads/writes,